 Create Device Inventory List

-Kick things off by making a list of every device mooching off your Wi-Fi.
+Kick things off by listing every device mooching off your Wi-Fi.
 Jot down details like the device name, IP address, MAC address, and whatever firmware or software it’s running.
 This little black book of devices will help you spot any gatecrashers trying to sneak in.

 Device Name | IP Address | MAC Address | Firmware Version |